Dorischisom/Furniture-Sales-Analysis/README.md

 ---
 ## Methodology & Deep Dive (Dashboard 2)

-To answer these questions, I developed a second, analytical dashboard using Excel PivotTables and charts.
+To answer these questions, I developed a second, analytical and interactive dashboard using Excel PivotTables and charts.

 ---
 ## Dashboard 2